crillab/metrics/docs/scalpel-config.md

 date: 2020-11-17
 ```

-These informations are used to identify your campaign, and are particularly
+This information is used to identify your campaign, and is particularly
 interesting for the traceability of your experiments.

 The YAML file must also contain the experimental setup on which the campaign